 - Follow federal guidelines regarding social distancing and prevention.
 Maintain 6 feet of distance between yourself and other shoppers/grocery store employees.
 Pay particular attention when standing in line and continue to observe the 6-foot rule at all times.

-- If you use a debit or credit card, keep in mind that those machines are high-touch surfaces.
-Wash your hands after touching those surfaces and wipe down your cards with disinfectant wipes or an alcohol-based sanitizer.
+- Disinfect high-touch surfaces such as grocery carts handles, credit/debit cards with a disinfectant wipe.
 The EPA has created a list of known disinfectants that are effective against COVID-19 on surfaces.

 - Discard any disposable grocery bags upon unpacking your groceries and disinfect counters and surfaces where bags may have been placed for unpacking.